Rules & Regulations

 - The driver of any vehicle involved in an accident on the airport which results in injury or death to any person or damage to any property shall immediately stop such vehicle at the scene of the accident and give his name, address, and operator’ license and registration number to the person injured or to any officer or witness to the accident.
 The operator of such vehicle shall before leaving the airport give a full report of the accident to the New Bedford Police Department and the Airport Manager.

 - All vehicles and equipment operators and personnel shall obtain clearance from the control tower prior to entering the aircraft operating area and shall comply with control instructions issued while on the aircraft operating area.
+The operator must be properly trained and badged by the airport to operate in the movement/ non-movement areas.

 - All vehicles operating in the aircraft operating area shall be equipped with a functioning two-way radio capable of communicating on the proper aeronautical frequencies.